peishan31/tiktok-hackathon/README.md

 # TikTok Hackathon

 ## Inspiration
 Inspired by the frustration of sharing individual shopping links with friends, only to see those valuable discoveries getting lost in the shuffle, we identified a gap.
-Beyond that, we also envisioned a space where like-minded shoppers could connect and engage in meaningful conversations about everything from product reviews to the best deals in real time.
+Beyond that, we also envisioned a space where like-minded shoppers could connect and engage in meaningful conversations about everything from pre-purchase reviews to post-purchase advice and sales reminders.

 Driven by this vision, we introduced the __Wishlist Collection__ and __Discussion Board__, designed to transform shopping into a more collaborative, organized, and delightful experience for all.